gryadka/js/README.md

-> THE SYSTEM IS UNDER CONSTRUCTION

 Gryadka is a minimalistic layer on top of multiple instances of Redis working as a reliable master-master replicated consistent key/value storage.
 When Gryadka uses 2N+1 Redis nodes it can continue working even when up to N nodes become unavailable.

-Its core has less than 500 lines of code but provides full featured Paxos implementation supporting such advance features as cluster membership change (ability to add/remove nodes to a cluser) and distinguished proposer optimization (using one round trip to change a value instead of two).
+Its core has less than 500 lines of code but provides full featured Paxos implementation supporting such advance features as cluster membership change (ability to add/remove nodes to a cluster) and distinguished proposer optimization (using one round trip to change a value instead of two).

 # Why